Who are England's best attacking options?

 Last updated on .From the section England

-Gareth Southgate appears to have a real selection headache for Euro 2020, with England boasting a wealth of talent to choose from for their attacking options for the tournament this summer.
+Gareth Southgate appears to have a real selection headache for Euro 2020.

-Harry Kane looks set to be the main man in attack, but around him there is a variety of seasoned talent and exciting youngsters to be able to choose from.
+England boast a wealth of attacking options for the tournament this summer and while Harry Kane looks set to be the main man, around him there is a mix of seasoned performers and exciting youngsters to choose from.

-Depending on how manager Southgate lines up his side, there will likely be three other spaces available in attack and at least seven players who could lay a claim to a spot.
+We asked you to rank the seven options below - and former Manchester City and England defender Micah Richards and former Chelsea striker Chris Sutton also debated the possibilities on BBC Radio 5 live's Monday Night Club.

-Who Southgate should take to the summer tournament as his forward options - and how he uses them in a starting XI - is something that will be discussed on BBC Radio 5 live on the Monday Night Club (19:00 GMT), but who would you start with when the Three Lions begin their tournament against Croatia on 13 June?
+Read on to see the results from your lists, in reverse order, plus the thoughts of Richards and Sutton.

 Who should start alongside Kane?